chylex/Better-Controls/README.md

 ## Contributing

-All contributions should target the `main` branch and work in both Fabric and Forge, unless the contribution is specifically targeting older versions or a specific mod loader.
+All contributions should target the `main` branch and work in both Fabric and NeoForge, unless the contribution is specifically targeting older versions or a specific mod loader.

 For any larger contributions, please [open an issue](https://github.com/chylex/Better-Controls/issues/new) first before you make a PR.